 On November 6, 2007, AGNOSTIC FRONT released the album ‘Warriors’ followed by ‘My Life, My Way’ in 2011.
 In 2015, the band released the album ‘The American Dream Died’ via Nuclear Blast Records which consisted mostly of the bands older style of music with a modern touch.
 The band continued to tour extensively in Europe as well as the U.S. in support of the record.

 In 2017, Stigma and Miret appeared in a documentary about AGNOSTIC FRONT, ‘The Godfathers Of Hardcore’, followed by extensive touring the following two years, celebrating 35 years of ‘Victim In Pain’.
-Their latest album, ‘Get Loud!’, will be released on November 8th 2019 on Nuclear Blast Records.
+Their latest album, ‘Get Loud!’, was released on November 8th 2019 on Nuclear Blast Records.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.